We've been stirring up drama at The University of Canterbury since 1921

 A Day 2 Play

 This has been an annual event (with some exceptions) for longer than we can remember.
-All we know is that we love it so much we're turning it bi...annual.
+All we know is that we love it so much we've been turning it bi...annual.

 3 plays, 3 nights, 3 dollars; the sexiest way to promote community theatre.
 3SOME brings together original scripts, aspiring directors, and a frantic production schedule to make 3 nights of the best grassroots theatre in at least a 50 metre radius.